 David Exume '19, Francesca Billington '19

 KCRW creates and curates a unique mix of content centered around music discovery, NPR news, cultural exploration and informed public affairs.
 KCRW is driven by the spirit of Los Angeles and delivers in innovative ways -- on the radio, digitally and in person -- to diverse, curious communities around the corner and around the world.

 We have about 120 full-time and part-time staffers.
 By having a Princeton intern, he/she will learn about public media in a hands-on manner.

-Photoshop or other picture editing software knowledge, writing skills, strong work ethic, punctuality, friendliness, charisma, energy, and professionalism.
+Photoshop or other picture editing software knowledge, writing skills, strong work ethic, punctuality, friendliness, charisma, energy, decision-making, leadership, time management, and professionalism.

 Expected Start Time